MicrosoftDocs/sql-docs/azure-sql/database/xevent-code-event-file.md

 1. Create an Azure Storage account, or find an existing suitable account to use
 1. Create a container in this storage account
 1. Create a SAS token with the required access for this container
-1. Create a credential to store the SAS token in the database where you create the event session
+1. Create a credential to store the SAS token in the database or managed instance where you create the event session
 1. Create, start, and use an event session

 ## Create a storage account and container